arthurscchan/ProvMark/documentation/config.md

 - stage1tool: define the script (and parameter) for stage 1 handling when this profile is chosen
 - stage2handler: define which graph handler is used to handle the raw provenance information when this profile is chosen
 - template: the prefix attached to the working file when this profile is chosen.
+- threshold: threshold value set to allow some noise and error in the evaluation stage.

 Each profile defines one supporting tools and their configuration.
 If new tools are support in ProvMark, a new profile will be created here.